 hoi : hi, informal

-dag : again it literally means day here, but it is used as saying, have a nice day, sometimes the pronunciation is closer to doeg
+dag/daag : again it literally means day here, but it is used as saying, have a nice day.

 tot ziens : see you later

-tot straks : see you soon, usually used if you will be seeing the person again later that day
+tot straks : see you soon, also usually used if you will be seeing the person a little later that day

 One cultural difference you might notice is that the Dutch can be rather reserved.
 For me, it’s fairly common that if I see a friend on the street I might yell my hello across the street and get this person’s attention.
 This isn’t considered a terrible faux pas in Dutch culture, but it is often preferred if your greeting stays more subdued.